almuteka/almuteka.github.io/_posts/2021-03-11-PrinciplesEffectiveWritingPart2.md

 # Write with verbs
 1. Use strong verbs and pick the right ones.
 2. Avoid turning verbs into nouns.
 3. Don't bury the main verb.
+Keep the subject and main verb (predicate) close together at the start of the sentence.

 ### Use strong verbs - <ins>Example</ins>
 >